Clinical Medical Assistant Visa Sponsorship Jobs in West Virginia

 Which visa types are most common for clinical medical assistant roles in West Virginia?

-The H-1B is the most common employer-sponsored visa for clinical medical assistants, provided the role is structured as a specialty occupation requiring at least a bachelor's degree in a related field.
+The H-1B visa is the most common employer-sponsored visa for clinical medical assistants, provided the role is structured as a specialty occupation requiring at least a bachelor's degree in a related field.
 Some positions at nonprofit or government-affiliated health systems may qualify for cap-exempt H-1B filings.
 The TN visa is an option for Canadian and Mexican nationals whose credentials align with the defined medical assistant category under USMCA.

 Which cities in West Virginia have the most clinical medical assistant sponsorship jobs?